-Our main goal in this section is to use the bootstrap assumptions to prove energy and elliptic estimates along $\Sigma_t$ up to top order.
-The main result is Prop.\,~\ref{P:TOPORDERENERGYESTIMATES}, which we prove in Subsect.\,\ref{SS:PROOFOFTOPORDERENERGYESTIMATES}, after providing some preliminary technical estimates.
-In Prop.\,\ref{P:ENERGYESTIMATESALONGNULLHYPERSURFACES}, we derive complementary estimates along null hypersurfaces.
+Our main goal in this section is to use the bootstrap assumptions to prove energy and elliptic estimates along $\Sigma_t$ up to top-order.
+The main result is Prop.\,~\ref{P:TOPORDERENERGYESTIMATES}, which we prove in Subsect.\,\ref{SS:PROOFOFTOPORDERENERGYESTIMATES} after providing some preliminary technical estimates.

-\begin{proposition}[Energy and elliptic estimates up to top order] There exists a continuous strictly increasing function $\contfunction : [0,\infty) \rightarrow [0,\infty)$ such that under the initial data and bootstrap assumptions of Sect.\,\ref{S:DATAANDBOOTSTRAPASSUMPTION}, the following estimate holds for $t \in [0,\Tboot]$:
+\begin{proposition}[Energy and elliptic estimates up to top-order] There exists a continuous strictly increasing function $\contfunction : [0,\infty) \rightarrow [0,\infty)$ such that under the initial data and bootstrap assumptions of Sect.\,\ref{S:DATAANDBOOTSTRAPASSUMPTION}, the following estimate holds for $t \in [0,\Tboot]$:

 \end{proposition}